DocsSession ReplayiOS (Beta)

 Can I prevent Session Replay from recording sensitive content?

-If your app is UIKit-based, all UITextField and UILabel components are masked by default, and there is no way to unmask them.
-You can also mask any view manually by calling:
+If your app is SwiftUI-based or UIKit-based, all UITextField and UILabel components are masked by default.
+UITextField cannot be unmasked, while UILabels can be unmasked You can also mask any view manually by calling:

 // UIKit